Here are the US states with travel restrictions

 Massachusetts

-Beginning August 1, travelers must complete a travel form before arriving in Massachusetts and quarantine unless they are traveling from a lower-risk state, which the Department of Public Health designates.
-Visitors can also provide proof of a negative Covid-19 test that was taken up to 72 hours before the trip.
-Travelers waiting on test results need to quarantine until they receive their negative results.
+Beginning August 1, all visitors and residents must complete a travel form before arriving in Massachusetts (unless they are arriving from a state designated by the Department of Public Health as low risk).

+Travelers must "quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72 hours prior to your arrival in Massachusetts."

+Those waiting on test results need to quarantine until they receive their negative results.

 New Hampshire

-Note: This story was accurate at the time of publication.
-It will be updated frequently.